esper-io/dev-docs/docs/home/release-notes/general/devrel-93.md

 ## Blueprint information added to Esper Settings

-You can now see Blueprint versions under “Esper Settings → About”.
+You can now see Blueprint versions under "Esper Settings → About".
 Blueprint version changes follow Blueprint config setup, where:

 1. If you remove a Blueprint from a Group, the device will still have the Blueprint version last set to it.
 2. Blueprint version will only be updated when you move the device to a different Group with an assigned Blueprint.